 SERDP and ESTCP are investing in the development and demonstration of alternative materials and synthesis processes to reduce the environmental and occupational safety and health impacts of energetic materials and munitions while maintaining critical performance criteria.
 Investments are focused on the following areas:

 Pyrotechnics are critical components of devices used as decoys, obscurants, combat simulators, and signals.
 They are required to ignite and burn in a specific manner and produce specific colors and intensities of light or smoke.
-To fulfill these requirements, pyrotechnic formulations often contain harmful materials such as perchlorate, naphthalene, and hexachloroethane.
+To fulfill these requirements, pyrotechnic formulations often contain harmful materials such as perchlorate, naphthalene, and hexachloroethane, as well as toxic metals.
 Projects in this area focus on developing new pyrotechnic formulations that do not contain these and other environmentally harmful materials.

 Rocket and Missile Propellants